kid-gorgeous/kid-gorgeous/README.md

 👯 I’m looking to collaborate on new and ongoing AI trends.<br>

 You've found my page, and I find that exciting..
 Please connect with me!
-I'm graduating soon and I'm realigning my life goals with my new career choices insight of my goals.
-Let's be real, I'm from small town USA; I don't expect to become MJ overnight...
+I'm graduating soon and I'm realigning my life goals and career choices.
+But let's be real, I'm from small town USA; I don't expect to become MJ overnight...
 Below I'll list my goals, and you'll read them and tell me they're impossible.
-However, I will list them in hopes that you will agree with my invested venture capitalisms .. "isms".
+However, I will list them in hopes that you will agree with my invested adventurous ideas.
+Venture Capitalism is not for me.

-💬 Production Builds uniquely avaliable:
+💬 Production Builds uniquely avaliable somewhere out there:
 - "TradeAI": A knowledgable application that may assist with short-term, and long-term financial investments.
 - My website: ejdev.com (Check it out, it's basically me.
 Let me know how to change it).

-🤔 Unique Subdomains unavaliablely avaliable:
+🤔 Unique Subdomains unavaliablely avaliable kindof hidden out there:
 - Todos: The average todo app; but it allows for easy time management via sms, cmdl args, and app choices
 - homeAI: TBA, TBD

 Maybe this will excite you about my GitHub page.
-There's not much on the horizon, and until I succumb to boredom I will probably maintain these respositories.
+There's a lot todo, and until I succumb to boredom I will probably maintain these respositories.

 🔭 Future Endeavors:

 ---

-Heaven help me if I retire from NASA someda but for roght now, Im working part-time developing software of my own.
-Employment is scarce since Im still in college so Im working to support my curiosity of culinary cuisines and culture.

-My favorite fast food meal is a burger with Cheese Curds..
-Its flavorade for pulmonary problems, but albeit it's best Slammed out Royale with Chees that you can find west of the Mississippi.. 😮‍💨
+Waking up before 8am.